jrief/django-shop-viveum/README.rst

 django-shop-viveum
 ====================

-This module is a payment backend module for django-SHOP, using Viveum (https://viveum.v-psp.com) as the shops payment service provider.
+This module is a payment backend module for django-SHOP (https://github.com/divio/django-shop), using Viveum (https://viveum.v-psp.com) as the shops payment service provider.
 It can be used for credit card and other kind of payments.

 Currently only payment methods are implemented, which do not require a PCI DSS certification (https://www.pcisecuritystandards.org/) for your shop.